Additional FormsW-9 Form

-An updated list of Tax Sale items still eligible for sale will be available from the Treasurer each day, beginning Wednesday, August 5, 2015, and each day thereafter until the Tax Sale ends on October 8, 2015.
+An updated paper list of Tax Sale items still eligible for sale will be available in the Treasurer's Office each day, beginning Wednesday, August 17, 2016, and each day thereafter until the Tax Sale ends on October 21, 2016.
 The list will include items available as of 8:00 a.m. on the morning it is printed.
 There will be a $5.00 charge per list to cover the cost of printing.
 Only the Tax Sale Item Number will appear on the list, so it will be necessary to have one of the original listings to be able to obtain other information about those unsold parcels.

 There is a one-year period following the sale of each “A” item during which the delinquent owner, occupant, or person with a substantial property interest of public record may “redeem the property”, a term meaning to retain possession by paying all monies owed to the county plus required fees.